 Personal Statement

-Broadly defined, my career goal is to understand how natural selection shapes phenotypic variation, and further, how genes underlie this variation.
+Broadly defined, my career goal is to understand how natural selection shapes phenotypic variation, and, further, how genes underlie this variation.
 Stemming from my experience as a bedside RN in an ICU setting, I aim to apply my interest in evolutionary biology towards medically relevant problems in an attempt to improve health and wellness.
-To this end, my PhD research focused on better understanding how a behavioral phenotype (sexual behavior) modified the selective landscape (e.g. pathogen load), and thus the action of natural selection.
-My Postdoctoral Training, supported by a NIH F32, enabled me to receive training in computational genomics.
-This training, in combination with my PhD, has allowed me to develop a unique skill set- that of a researcher competent in field, molecular, and computational biology.
+To this end, my PhD research focused on better understanding how a behavioral phenotype (sexual behavior) modified the selective landscape (e.g. pathogen load), and, thus, the action of natural selection.
+My post-doctoral training, supported by a NIH F32, enabled me to receive training in computational genomics.
+This training, in combination with my PhD, has allowed me to develop a unique skill set – that of a researcher competent in field, molecular, and computational biology.

-Currently, the MacManes lab has 2 complementary major research foci – biology and bioinformatics.
-This proposal aims to understand the genomic underpinnings of complex phenotypes and adaptation.
-In particular, understanding how desert animals survive intense heat and aridity without drinking water.
-We aim to collect the relevant behavior, physiological, metabolic and genomic data to gain a deep understanding of the links between genotype and phenotype in he context of desert biology.
+Currently, the MacManes lab has two complementary major research foci – biology and bioinformatics.
+This proposal aims to understand the genomic underpinnings of complex phenotypes and adaptation, and in particular, understand how desert animals survive intense heat and aridity without drinking water.
+We aim to collect the relevant behavior, physiological, metabolic and genomic data to gain a deep understanding of the links between genotype and phenotype in the context of desert biology.

-Related to the collection of genomic data, the lab has recognized authority on the genome and transcriptome assembly, as a developer of the Trinity and Trinotate software packages, and co-author of the recent Assemblathon 2 paper.
-In addition, the lab has expertise in the quality control and pre-processing of high-throughput sequencing data, with both published manuscripts and software packages.
+Related to the collection of genomic data, the lab has recognized authority on the genome and transcriptome assembly as a developer of the Trinity and Trinotate software packages and co-author of the recent Assemblathon 2 paper.
+In addition, the lab has expertise in the quality control and pre-processing of high-throughput sequencing data with both published manuscripts and software packages.

 B. Positions and Honors